ant8012/twitch-analytics/README.md

 1. A Lambda function runs every 15 min and queries [this endpoint](https://dev.twitch.tv/docs/api/reference/#get-streams)
 2. The endpoint returns all the current live streams and the result is written to a parquet file in S3.
 3. A Delta Live Table (DLT) pipeline is configured in Databricks to run every couple hours to read the latest data via a streaming table.
-4. The pipeline produces several materialized tables which are quiered by a [Streamlit](https://streamlit.io/) app.
+4. The pipeline produces several materialized tables which are queried by a [Streamlit](https://streamlit.io/) app.

 The lambda, S3 bucket, and the DLT pipeline are created by a Terraform configuration.